csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 Category: sports analytics
 Tags: basketball, the hot hand

+All code is available at [https://github.com/csdurfee/hot_hand](https://github.com/csdurfee/hot_hand).

-In previous installments, I've shown that NBA players are, as a whole, less streaky than they should be.
+In [previous installments](/tag/the-hot-hand.html), I've shown that NBA players are, as a whole, less streaky than they should be.
 This is apparent in game-level data, and more obvious looking at multi season trends.

-So far, I've only looked at the past few seasons of the NBA.
-I decided to gather as much data as I could, analyzing every single shot taken in the NBA from 2004 to 2024.
+So far, I've only looked at the past four seasons of the NBA.
+I decided to look at every single shot taken in the NBA regular season from 2004 to 2024.

-Data is taken from https://www.kaggle.com/datasets/mexwell/nba-shots.
+Data is taken from [https://www.kaggle.com/datasets/mexwell/nba-shots](https://www.kaggle.com/datasets/mexwell/nba-shots)

 ## The streakiest games of the past 20 years
-As I showed in the last installment, there are two ways of measuring how relatively streaky each individual game is.
+As I showed in the [last installment](/approximate-normality-and-continuity-corrections.html), there are two ways of measuring how relatively streaky each individual game is.
 We can use the normal approximation from the Wald-Wolfowitz test, or we can calculate the percentile ranks from the exact probabilities.
+The differences are negligible for whole seasons or careers, but they can be significantly different for individual games.

-These two metrics give different answers to what is the streakiest game of the past 20 years.
+They give different answers to what is the streakiest game of the past 20 years.
 According to percentile rank, the streakiest ever was Cedi Osman, who in 2022 missed 10 shots in a row, followed by making 6 shots in a row, for an equivalent z-score of -3.6.

 According to the normal approximation, the streakiest game ever was Chris Bosh in 2007, who made 15 shots in a row before missing his final 4.
 Bosh doesn't even make the top 5 by percentile rank.

 Other strong performances include Andre Iguodala, who had 16 straight misses followed by 3 makes in 2008, and Willie Green, who had 5 misses followed by 12 makes.
 The sheer length of those streaks is impressive, but to maximize the number of expected streaks, there need to be similar numbers of makes and misses.
 A game with 5 makes and 5 misses has a maximum of 10 streaks.
-A game with 15 makes and 4 misses, like Chris Bosh, has a maximum of 9 streaks.
+A game with 15 makes and 4 misses, like Chris Bosh's 2007 performance, has a maximum of 9 streaks.

 Kobe Bryant's final game in the NBA also deserves mention.
 He went an extremely streaky 22 for 50, earning the highest number of expected streaks in the data I have (25.64): `11111000100110000101110000101100001100001111100000`